wcpr740/wcpr.org/README.md

 ## Setup

+  1. Setup a virtualenv: `virtualenv env` (and activate: `env\Scripts\activate`)
-  1. Install Python requirements: `pip install -r requirements.txt`
+  2. Install Python requirements: `pip install -r requirements.txt`
-  2. Install npm requirements: `npm install -g less -g bower`
+  3. Install npm requirements: `npm install -g less -g bower`
-  3. Install bower requirements: `bower install`
+  4. Install bower requirements: `bower install`

 ## Developing

-Run `start.py` to run a local Flask test server
+Run `start.py dev` to run a local Flask test server

 ## Build

-Run `freeze.py` to build a static site to `/build` and then serve that static site.
+Run `freeze.py freeze` to build a static site to `/build` and then serve that static site.
 Contents of `/build` will be silently replaced with new site.

+When deploying, the only folders needed from `static` are the `out` and `images` folder.

 ## Needs